-How to customize your granola
+How to customize your hemp granola

-In the recipe video I ran out buckwheat so I increased the amount of sunflower seeds.
+In the recipe video I ran out of buckwheat so I increased the amount of sunflower seeds.
 Granola is super customizable allowing you to use what you have on hand.
 Out of sunflower seeds?
 Use pumpkin seeds.

 I also use peanut butter in the video, but as I mention you can use any nut/seed butter.
 Change the flavor slightly and use whatever nut/seed butter you’ve got!